 The classmeister, or class advocate, is a faculty representative that will meet with the class and/or its representatives to ensure effective communications on important issues as they arise within the class as well as issues that arise with faculty.
 This position will deal with global class issues and will not replace individual services offered through the Student Services Center nor is it meant to discourage students from approaching individual faculty or staff members.
-Your classmeister is Dr. Amelia Sofjan, aksofjan@Central.UH.EDU, 713-743-6429.
+The Class of 2025 classmeister is Dr. Alexa Vyain Zhao, avyain@central.uh.edu, 713-743-7327.